diffpy/diffpy.srreal/docs/source/index.rst

 Authors
 =======

-diffpy.srreal is developed by members of the Billinge Group at Columbia University and at Brookhaven National Laboratory including Pavol Juhás, Christopher L. Farrow, Simon J.L.
+``diffpy.srreal`` is developed by members of the Billinge Group at Columbia University and at Brookhaven National Laboratory including Pavol Juhás, Christopher L. Farrow, Simon J.L.
 Billinge.

+This project is maintained by Simon Billinge.
 For a detailed list of contributors see https://github.com/diffpy/diffpy.srreal/graphs/contributors.

 Reference